 Sometimes your student will turn to you for help, and that’s just fine.
 Through our General Information page, you can learn more than enough to help your student get back on track here on campus.

 Looking to help guide your student through sudden academic issues that pop-up?
 Ask them if they’ve spoken to their professor yet.

 Is it something outside of the classroom setting?
 The Dean of Students Office can help them work with their professors and academic advisers to explore other options and provide the support they need.

 Need to learn more about the majors offered and their requirements?
 Our catalog is open and available online for everyone to use.

 Maybe you need to know when graduation is so you can book your hotel?
 The University Registrar has all those dates–and more!–at the ready.

-Best of all the you can search the entire university for anything else you might be curious about.
+Best of all, you can search the entire university for anything else you might be curious about.

 We love to see students throughout our day, even if it is for a simple question.
-Ask them to come visit us in Clark Hall 200 and we’ll do what we can to get them squared away.
+Ask them to visit us in Clark Hall 200, and we’ll do what we can to get them squared away.

 Can’t make it in?
 That’s ok!
 Email us at email@example.com or call us at (205) 348-5970 from 8AM– 4:45PM, Monday – Friday.